 Inflation-indexed bonds are designed to protect investments from inflation.
 They vary across countries but share the same core objective.
 Common types include:

-Features and benefits of inflation-indexed bonds
+Features of inflation-indexed bonds

 Inflation-indexed bonds offer several unique features that make them appealing to investors: